ENHANCE-PET/FALCON/README.md

 ## 🙏🏽 Acknowledgements
-- This research is supported through an IBM University Cloud Award (https://www.research.ibm.com/university/).
+- This research is supported through an [IBM University Cloud Award](https://www.research.ibm.com/university/).
-- The storyboard for FALCON was made by Vivian Tseng from the University of Applied Arts Vienna.
-You can follow her work at https://www.instagram.com/tsengiiii/
+- The storyboard for FALCON was made by [Vivian Tseng](https://www.instagram.com/tsengiiii/) from the University of Applied Arts Vienna.